BlissRoms/Documentation-old/docs/BlissRoms/build-tips.md

     repo sync --no-clone-bundle --no-tags

-More documentation on this required, but for most developers these flags will be OK to use.
-This makes the sync faster as there is less information to sync over.
+`repo` uses `git` bundles over HTTP to download repositories.
+To disable this behavior, we use the `--no-clone-bundle` flag.
+We also don't need all of the `git` tags in each repository, so we disable that too with `--no-tags`.

-### Putting it all together
+### `reposync` alias

-    repo sync -c -j24 --no-clone-bundle --no-tags
+    repo sync -c -j$(nproc --all) --no-clone-bundle --no-tags

 That's quite long!
 How about we add this to our `.bashrc` as a alias?
 That way, we only have to type one phrase for `bash` to automatically type that out for us.

 Open up `~/.bashrc` and add these lines:

     # Alias to sync
-    alias reposync='repo sync -c -j24 --no-clone-bundle --no-tags'
+    alias reposync='repo sync -c -j$(nproc --all) --no-clone-bundle --no-tags'

 This way, next time you want to sync, just type `reposync` and `bash` will substitute the command for you.
 Easy!
 Just don't forget to `source ~/.bashrc` otherwise `bash` will not know of this new alias.